navnkmr1032778/AutomationFramework/README.md

  iii) Once it completed, right click on the project module and select Maven -> Update Project

-Importing the swaftee as a Jar for Automation development:
+Importing the Framework as a Jar for Automation development:
 ----------------------------------------------------------

 1. Make sure your project falls under maven org.